VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/dynamics.md

 {{< /columns >}}

 Wavefolding eats the transition between high and low, the slopes, so with a square wave it has nothing to grab onto and so does nothing except for maybe changing the level.
-Because of this, you'll usually see simpiler wave forms like sines fed into wavefolders, like sines, triangles, and saws.
+Because of this, you'll usually see sisimplerave forms like sines fed into wavefolders, like sines, triangles, and saws.

 If you're looking to get really crazy, check out [Befaco's Chopping Kinky](https://library.vcvrack.com/Befaco/ChoppingKinky) (available in hardware and VCV) which basically replaces the top half of the wave with one input, the bottom half the wave with another, and then lets you wavefold both of those inputs.
 It's absolutely nuts.
 [See the manual here](https://befaco.org/docs/Chopping_Kinky/Chopping%20Kinky_User_Manual.pdf) if you're still confused.